-At the beginning of this year, we did already provide a detailed overview what the General Data Protection Regulation (short for GDPR) entails and has in store for all website owners/users.
+At the beginning of this year, we gave you a detailed overview of what the General Data Protection Regulation (short for GDPR) entails and has in store for all website owners/users.

 The key aim of the GDPR is to process data from private people in a lawful and transparent manner.

-Many Marketers and business owners do not particularly like the changes which the implementation of the GDPR brought along.
-But there are also positive sites to it, which we should definitely not forget to talk about.
+Many Marketers and business owners don´t like the changes that implementing GDPR has created.
+But there are positive sides to it, which we should definitely not forget to talk about.

 What are the main pains?